Frequently Asked Questions

 - What can parents/guardians do to help?

 - School meals offer a selection of freshly cooked main meals and desserts every day, often including pasta, salad, fresh fruit and yoghurt.
-And only £1.85 a day.
-From 6 May 2013 this will increase to £1.95.
+And only £2.10 per day.

 - All meals are nutritionally balanced over the course of our 3 week cycle and are served by friendly and cheerful catering staff.
 Children can sit down together and enjoy their meal whilst at the same time developing social skills of eating together that are so important in later life.

 - A well fed and happy child is more likely to be receptive to participating in the afternoon's activities.

 - Convenience.
 Someone else preparing and cooking lunch for your child saves you worrying about a packed meal every day.

 From September schools will be offering all children in Reception, Year 1 and Year 2 a free school meal.
 The Government are introducing Infant Free School Meals following an independent review of school food which found that where all children had been given a free school meal they were months ahead of their peers in their school work.

 A revised menu will be available from 2 November 2015

 Currently the Universal Infant Free School Meals capital grant should cover the cost of the additional equipment and furniture.

 You can now pay for your school meals on-line here using a credit/debit card.
 Where you pay by credit card it will be necessary for you to pick up the charges imposed by credit card companies on the Council for this facility and therefore you will incur a further 2% administration fee if you choose to pay by credit card.

 You can also pay by cheque at any of our In Touch Customer Service Centres or by cash at Ashton Customer Services.

 You can also pay by sending dinner money into school on a weekly basis.
 The school will advise which day of the week is most convenient (usually each Monday).